WHY SHIDOKAN?Traditional Okinawan Shorinryu Karatedo

 States Branch Chief for the Okinawa Shorinryu Karatedo Association,

-and the Director of the Beikoku Shidokan Karatedo
+and the President of the Beikoku Shidokan Karatedo

 Association.
 A "teacher of teachers," Iha Sensei is the highest ranking